|

 Another method used in instant-start fluorescent lamps, is to apply a

-a corona discharge, which causes an excess of electrons on the
+corona discharge, which causes an excess of electrons on the electrode

-electrode surface that forces some electrons into the gas.
-These free
+surface that forces some electrons into the gas.
+These free electrons ionize

-electrons ionize the gas, and almost instantly the voltage difference
+the gas, and almost instantly the voltage difference between the electrodes

 In Conclusion: